aedmark/Bonepoke-Fractal/CAUTION.md

 - **The Reality:** As the conversation grows, the "Kernel" (the initial prompt and Python script) moves further away in the context window.

 - **The Risk:** The "Butcher" (Clarence) will become lazy.
 He will stop catching adverbs.
 The "Witch" (Yaga) will start accepting "corporate beige" prose.
-The system naturally decays from a "Strict Physics Engine" back into a "Polite Assistant."
+The system naturally decays from a "Strict Physics Engine" back into a "Polite Assistant".

 - **The Imperative:** You must monitor the **System Temperature**.
 If the Engine stops criticizing you, it has forgotten who it is.
 You must manually re-inject the mandate (e.g., `[SYSTEM ALERT: RE-READ KERNEL]`) every 15-20 turns.